phanect/sitegazer/README.md

-# SiteLint
+# SiteGazer

-SiteLint crawls all of your pages and find errors from the crawled pages.
+SiteGazer crawls all of your pages and find errors from the crawled pages.

 ## Requirement